-The first step in implementing EMM software is to decide on a policy supporting either BYOD or COPE devices, but administrators must have a plan for device management before they implement either a BYOD or COPE program.
+The first step in implementing EMM software is to decide on a policy supporting either BYOD or corporate-owned, personally enabled (COPE) devices, but administrators must have a plan for device management before they implement either a BYOD or COPE program.

-COPE requires an admin to install profiles from a mobile device management (MDM) server onto the phone or tablet.
+COPE requires an admin to install profiles from a mobile device management (MDM) server onto a phone or tablet.
 There is a tighter level of control in this implementation.
-MDM services come packaged with the ability to control the device -- such as camera, lock screen enforcement and the number of password attempts -- and push out apps and settings, such as email.
-For iOS powered devices, users cannot blacklist apps.
-Apple puts this restriction in place, giving end users the freedom to install any app.
-An administrator will, however, be able to see every app installed, whereas Android will allow blacklisting.
+MDM services come packaged with the ability to control the device -- including its camera, lock screen enforcement and the number of password attempts -- and push out apps and settings, such as email.

 The separation of personal and vocational data is a notable challenge for an EMM suite.
 Apple makes it particularly tough for companies to split personal and private data.
 Methods to approach this problem include:

-- Provide minimal policy management for BYOD devices;
+- providing minimal policy management for BYOD or CYOD devices;

-- Move all services and apps to the Cloud -- such as Google Apps or Microsoft Office 365; and
+- moving all services and apps to a cloud platform -- such as Google G Suite or Microsoft Office 365/Intune; and

-There are three big networking-related questions that enterprises face when selecting EMM software.
+There are three big networking-related questions that enterprises must answer when selecting an EMM product.

 - How does the company accommodate remote employees?

-- In using, the 80/20 rule, how much of the 20% exception use cases should affect the company's decision process?
+- In using the 80/20 rule, how much do the 20% exception use cases affect the company's decision process?

-When employees connect their devices to a corporate network, it increases the demand on the network.
-For instance, almost all users in a company will voluntarily upgrade their phones every September when Apple releases the new iOS.
-Each version comes in around 1 gigabyte and will inevitably put a strain on any network.
+When employees connect their devices to a corporate network, it increases the network demand.
+For instance, almost all the users in a company will voluntarily upgrade their phones every September when Apple releases the new iOS.
+Each version comes in at around two GB, which will inevitably put a strain on any network.

-Companies must take into account that mobile devices and cloud services are easily corruptible.
-The function of the phone or tablet is to view data, but good mobile security practice is to move the data off the device as quickly as possible.
-The movement of data between the cloud and device is a challenge facing any network.
+Companies must also take into account that mobile devices and cloud services are easily corruptible.
+The function of a phone or tablet is to view data, but a good mobile security practice is to move data off the device as quickly as possible.
+The movement of data between the cloud and a device is a challenge facing all networks.

-Enterprises must also choose EMM software that can manage the increase in employee devices.
-Many users carry two or more devices such as a smartphone, tablet or smartwatch in addition to a laptop.
+Additionally, enterprises must choose EMM software that can manage the increase in employee devices.
+Many users carry two or more devices, such as a smartphone, tablet or smartwatch, in addition to a laptop.
 Users will connect their devices to the network, so it is worth completing a wireless network assessment before buyers select EMM software.

 Companies looking to provide access to enterprise data should first check email services from outside of the company network and determine whether their content is accessible or not.
-Allowing access to content provides more opportunity for users to get work done.
-The chosen method for content control will have an impact on the level of security you will need to apply.
+Enabling access to content provides more opportunity for users to get work done, but the chosen method for content control will have an impact on the level of security you will need to apply.
 VPN with single sign-on or identity as a service are two of the security options available.

-Buyers must also take into account whether or not devices should be restricted to a particular location such as a warehouse.
+Buyers must also take into account whether or not devices should be restricted to a particular location, such as a warehouse.
 Admins should consider what will happen to a tablet if it is removed from a warehouse -- will the tablet automatically wipe itself?
-If so, how far from the location will the wipe happen?
-The EMM suite a company selects will control these features.
+If so, how far from the location will the tablet be able to wipe itself?
+The EMM suite that a company selects will be able to control these features.

-- Does the UEM support Windows, Android and iOS?
+- Does UEM support Windows, Android and iOS?

-- Is there support for server OS such as Linux?
+- Is there support for server OSes, such as Linux?

-- How mature is the UEM product or is it simply a collection of products stitched together?
+- Is the UEM product mature or is it simply a collection of products stitched together?

 - Advances in smartphones and tablets